 That is one approach.
 Another is to include new forms of unobtrusive or hidden lighting to support and enhance traditional fixtures that can’t cover all the bases we expect nowadays.
 That way, your period chandeliers and art-glass table lamps can play a starring role without your sacrificing general illumination or task-specific lighting.

 Begin by mixing more than one source of light in every room.
 Think of this as a layering of sorts: lighting for different purposes, from changing light levels over the course of the day, to (corny as it sounds) mood lighting.
 For example, for morning work in a room with low levels of natural light, you’ll need bright illumination and task lighting.
-In the living room, you might opt for lamps and sconces with dimmers to

 You’ll also need to control light levels.
 One of the most effective ways to do this is with dimmers.
 If the bulb is a standard incandescent, installing a dimmer is as simple as changing out the wall switch.
 The dimmer should be easy to adjust with the touch of a finger.
 Standard dimmers include dials and toggles to turn light levels up or down, and a switch to turn the light off completely.